-Stencilling the logos can be a cost effective way of of creating branded hi vis for your installs.
-However you need to be careful to keep the quality of the finish high.
+Stencilling the logos can be a cost effective way of creating branded hi vis for your installs.
+You need to be careful to keep the quality of the finish high.
 We recommend using spray mount glue to temporarily fix the bottom of the stencil onto the hi vis jacket prior to spraying as it ensures the edges look tidy and there is no bleed through from the paint.

-\ note - when stencilling onto hi vis jackets, build up the layers of paint slowly as the syntheticc fabric doesn't give a solid fill colour to start with.
+When stencilling onto hi vis jackets, build up the layers of paint slowly as the synthetic fabric doesn't give a solid fill colour to start with.
 Take your time.